pv264/Interview/k8/set1.md

 * **Kube-Proxy:** Plumbs the network paths to expose the workloads.

 > **Senior Signal:** Walking through the lifecycle of a `kubectl` command from the client API request down to the node runtime shows a comprehensive understanding of the Kubernetes architecture.
 Highlighting the separation between the **Scheduler** (which only chooses the node) and the **Kubelet** (which actually runs the runtime commands) is a key differentiator that separates senior engineers from those who treat Kubernetes like a black box.

+## 4 .What happens when a container image isn't available in ECR, and how do you troubleshoot it?

+**Answer:**
+When an image isn't available in Amazon ECR, the issue isn't just that the container fails to start—it triggers a specific failure in the underlying image pull workflow.

+### The Failure Workflow
+1. **The Request:** The `kubelet` running on the worker node instructs the container runtime to pull the specified image.
+2. **Authentication & Fetch:** The runtime authenticates with ECR and attempts to download the requested image.
+3. **The Rejection:** ECR cannot find the requested tag and returns an error, which the container runtime reports back to the `kubelet`.
+4. **State Transition:** Kubernetes first reports an **`ErrImagePull`** state.
+Shortly after, as it begins retrying the pull request using an exponential backoff delay, the pod transitions into the **`ImagePullBackOff`** state.

+### Troubleshooting Steps
+In a production environment, I troubleshoot this systematically by checking the following:
+* **Check Pod Events:** Run `kubectl describe pod <pod-name>` to look at the events at the bottom.
+This reveals the exact error message returned by the runtime.
+* **Verify the Deployment:** Double-check the Deployment YAML to ensure there are no typos in the image URI or the specific tag.
+* **Confirm in ECR:** Check the AWS Console or use the AWS CLI to confirm that the specific image tag actually exists in the target ECR repository.
+* **Review CI/CD:** Review the CI/CD pipeline's push stage (e.g., in Jenkins or GitHub Actions) to ensure the image build and push were actually successful.
+* **Validate IAM Permissions:** Ensure the worker node's IAM role has the necessary permissions (`ecr:BatchGetImage`, `ecr:GetDownloadUrlForLayer`) to pull from ECR.
+* **Check Network Connectivity:** Ensure the nodes have a valid network path to ECR, either through a NAT Gateway or via VPC Endpoints (AWS PrivateLink).

+> **Senior Signal:** Pointing out that an `ImagePullBackOff` isn't *always* a missing image is a great way to demonstrate real-world experience.
+Often, the image tag is perfectly correct, but the worker node lacks the correct IAM permissions or network routing to reach ECR, which results in the exact same Kubernetes error state.
+Emphasizing `kubectl describe pod` as the fastest way to differentiate a "Not Found" error from an "Unauthorized" or "Timeout" error shows strong operational maturity.

+## 5. What happens when a Pod's main application process crashes, and how do you troubleshoot it?

+**Answer:**
+When a Pod's main application process crashes, Kubernetes relies on the `kubelet` and the container's predefined restart policy to handle the failure and attempt recovery.

+### The Crash and Recovery Workflow
+1. **Detection:** The `kubelet` running on the worker node detects that the container's primary process has exited.
+2. **Immediate Restart:** For a Deployment, the restart policy is typically set to `Always`.
+Therefore, the `kubelet` automatically restarts the container within the same Pod.
+The Pod name and IP address remain identical, but you will see the `RESTARTS` count increase.
+3. **CrashLoopBackOff:** If the application keeps crashing repeatedly, Kubernetes intervenes to protect the cluster's resources.
+It transitions the Pod into a **`CrashLoopBackOff`** state and retries the restarts with exponentially increasing delays (e.g., 10s, 20s, 40s, up to 5 minutes).

+### Troubleshooting Steps
+To diagnose and resolve the crashing pod, I follow this process:
+* **Check Pod Status:** Run `kubectl get pods` to observe the current state and see how many times it has restarted.
+* **Inspect the Pod:** Run `kubectl describe pod <pod-name>`.
+I specifically look at the `State` and `Reason` (to see if it exited with an `Error` or an `OOMKilled` status) and review the Events at the bottom for probe failures.
+* **Review Logs:** I check the application logs to find the exact exception.
+* **Identify Root Cause & Fix:** Based on the logs and describe output, I determine if the issue is an application code error, an Out Of Memory (OOM) kill, a failing liveness probe, or a missing configuration (like a Secret or ConfigMap), and apply the appropriate configuration change or code rollback.

+> **Senior Signal:** Emphasizing how you check the logs is a major differentiator here.
+A junior engineer will just run `kubectl logs <pod-name>`, which only shows the logs for the *current*, newly restarted container (which might be empty).
+A senior engineer will explicitly state they run **`kubectl logs <pod-name> --previous`** (or `-p`) to retrieve the logs of the container that actually crashed, which contains the crucial stack trace or error message!